PSPDFKit/PDFXKit/README.md

 PSPDFKit offers support for customers with an active SDK license via https://pspdfkit.com/support/request/

 Are you [evaluating our SDK](https://pspdfkit.com/try/)?
-That's great, we're happy to help out!
-To make sure this is fast, please use a work email and have someone from your company fill out our sales form: https://pspdfkit.com/sales/
+That’s great, we’re happy to help out!
+To make sure this is fast, please use a work email and have someone from your company fill out our [sales form](https://pspdfkit.com/sales/).

 ## Getting Started